ericholscher/read-the-docs-wtd-pdx-example/index.rst

 Welcome to Hawaii Travel Guide's documentation!
 ===============================================

-We know all about Hawaii.

-Learn more:
+Learn all about the wonders of Hawii in our sweet travel guide.

 .. toctree::
    :maxdepth: 2